sisl/PedestrianAvoidancePOMDP.jl/README.md

 ## Reference
-An explanation of the implementation can be found [paper], there is a detailed description how the system design looks like and results of the evaluation are shown.
+An explanation of the implementation can be found [paper](https://arxiv.org/abs/1904.11566), there is a detailed description how the system design looks like and results of the evaluation are shown.
+You may cite the IV paper if this code is helpful to you.